LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. caution::
 	It is important that the structure of the file is maintained as it is presented in the :doc:`Appendix <../appendix/appendix>`.
 Any changes to the structure may result in the Data Extractor tool not loading, or not working as expected.

-Once editing has been completed and the edits have been saved, it is recommended that the configuration file is opened using an internet browser such as Internet Explorer which will help highlight any editing errors – only if the structure of the file is valid will the whole file be displayed in the internet browser.
+Once editing has been completed and the edits have been saved, it is recommended that the configuration file is opened using an internet browser such as Internet Explorer which will help highlight any editing errors – only if the structure of the file is valid will the whole file be displayed in the Internet browser.

 .. note::
 	It is recommended that the configuration file is kept in a central (network) location, so that all users use the same configuration.
 Additionally, it is essential that the configuration file is kept in the same folder as the compiled version of the tool.